jotform/jotform-api-csharp/README.md

         static void Main(string[] args)
         {
             var client = new JotForm.APIClient("YOUR API KEY");
+            // If your account is in Eu Protected mode, set euProtected to true.
+            // client.euProtected = false;
             var forms = client.getForms()["content"];

             var formTitles = from form in forms